Amos47/2400/Chapter6/Ch06_Basics.md

 Mnay jokes have been made over the years about just which group best represnets *the artificially intelligent*.
 Is it politicians?
 How about referees and judges in sports?
 A frontrunner has been academics.
 We won't settle it here.
 Better to concentrate on the growing prowess of machines towards becoming sentient (thinking, aware, concious entities).

+THe blue oval with the cogs and hand indicates that either a machine or a human could take the action.

 ####Artificial Intelligence
 (tk) Definition